oaregithub/oare_mono/README.md

 ![](./readme-imgs/checks-pass.png)

 Once the checks are complete, make any comments you'd like on the code changes.
 To do so, click the "Files Changed" tab to view the code diff.
-There, you can add any comments necessary to the code and click "Start Review".
-For example, you might need to explain a function, ask a question, or explain styling.
+There, you can add any comments you feel are necessary in order to explain a function, ask a question, explain styling, etc. Once you have finished making comments, click "Start Review".

 ![](./readme-imgs/add-comments.png)